eoGimenez/eoGimenez/README.md

           this.eagerToLearn === true ? console.log(`Let's code some ${learn}`); : console.log(`Pick any and start train`);
         }

-    let eugenioGimenez = new WebDeveloper("Eugenio", "Docker", ["JavaScript", "Python"], techsObj, "How can you tell that a web developer is working?..
+    let eugenioGimenez = new WebDeveloper("Eugenio", "testing", ["JavaScript", "Python"], techsObj, "How can you tell that a web developer is working?..
 You can hear him Grunting!" )

      eugenioGimenez.study()